alvinkoh256/FoodBridge/README.md

 Docker <br>

 ## Instructions
+1. Insert `frontend.env` to the `/frontend` directory and `backend.env` in the main `/FoodBridge` directory
+2. Rename both files back to `.env`
-1. Clone the repo
+3. Clone the repo
-2. Run `docker compose up -d` to start the docker containers
+4. Run `docker-compose -f docker-compose.yml -f docker-compose-amqp.yaml -f docker-compose-scenario1.yaml up --build -d` to start the docker containers
-3. Navigate to the front-end with `cd frontend`
+5. Navigate to the front-end with `cd frontend`
-4. Start the frontend with `npm run`
+6. Start the frontend with `npm run`
-5. Visit `localhost:3000` to access the UI.
+7. Visit `localhost:3000` to access the UI.
-6. Run `docker compose down -v` to remove docker containers
+8. Run `docker-compose -f docker-compose.yml -f docker-compose-amqp.yaml -f docker-compose-scenario1.yaml down -v` to remove docker containers

 ## Technical Architecture Diagram